 A short walk from Victoria Peak, Lugard Road is a pedestrian path that offers panoramic views across Hong Kong and down through Victoria Harbour.
 These gradually open out as you meander along the pathway.
 There are various observation decks and benches where you can seat yourself for a few minutes to stare in awe at the picturesque views across Hong Kong’s dense skyline.

-Tip: Take some mosquito repellant as there are a lot of trees and undergrowth around Lugard Road.
-This attracts mosquitos, and Dengue Fever is prevalent in Hong Kong – it’s important to take preventative measures to make sure you don’t get sick.
+Tip: Take some mosquito repellent as there are a lot of trees and undergrowth around Lugard Road.
+This attracts mosquitoes, and Dengue Fever is prevalent in Hong Kong – it’s important to take preventative measures to make sure you don’t get sick.

 5. Swim in a rooftop pool in Kuala Lumpur, Malaysia